 As Slaine's tale begins, Slaine is forced to leave the tribe after sleeping with the chief's fiance, Niamh.
 Slaine and Niamh would marry and have a child named Kai.
 Slaine wanders and explores the land of the young in the company of a dwarf named Ukko. early on in his adventures Slaine saves a Drune priestess named Medb from being sacrificed to the Drune God Crom Cruach. this marked him as an enemy by all the Drunes including their leader and Medb's mentor, The Lord Weird Slough Feg and Medb herself who wanted to be sacrificed in order to become a goddess.

-Slaine was Created by Pat Mills and was based off of Celtic myths he also took influence from Conan the Barbarian and other comic book heroes.
+Slaine was Created by Pat Mills.
+Mostly based off of Cu Chulainn of Irish mythology he also is influenced by Conan the Barbarian and other comic book heroes.

 At the start of Slaine's story he is a wander who lost his honor, home and purpose. things seem to get worse as he makes all of the Drunes his enemy.
 After this point on he rises up into a seat of power and although there are troubling times after this he is an obvious hero by the end and worthy of Ukko's tale.